-7. OPEB Plan Fiduciary Net Position
+7. OPEB Plan Net Position

-Detailed information about the other postemployment benefit plan's fiduciary net position is available in the separately issued OPERS financial report.
+Detailed information about the other postemployment benefit plan's net position is available in the separately issued OPERS financial report.

-8. Changes in Plan Provisions Subsequent to Measurement Date
+8. Changes in Plan Provisions During Measurement Period

 The Public Employees Retirement System Board lowered the assumed rate of return from 7.50% to 7.20% on July 28, 2017.
 This change is effective January 1, 2018 and will decrease the net OPEB asset or increase the net OPEB liability in future periods.